Why does this service exist?

 Each project consists of a set of research questions like “How do email senders currently update their lists?” or “How does a hotel clerk send a missing item to a guest in a hotel room?”

 For each question, you can define a set of tasks that the team needs to execute in order to get the answers to the question.
-Example: “Go into the XYZ hotel and watch Ms. Anderson handle a call from a room where a guest is missing an item”.
+Example: “Go to the XYZ hotel and watch Ms. Anderson handle a call from a room where a guest is missing an item”.

 You can assign each task to one member of your team and optionally give it a due date.
 You and your team members can work on those tasks and check them off as done.